MayurHelkar/C/functionsGFG.md

 **Return type** -
 * Specifies type of value to be returned from the function.
 * Datatypes - char, int, flloat, double, array, union, struct, enum.
-* End of function.
-Next line after return wlll be neglected/ not executed.
 * Types -
   - `return;` - void return type
-  - `return value;` returns single value only based on datatype.
+  - `return value;` returns a single value using the return statement, based on datatype .
+* End of function.
+Only return a single value from the function .
+  - After return, based on *void/ non void datatypes*, it passes the control back to the *called function*.

 **Function name** -
 * Unique name for function identification.